AnnikaStein/SkewbSkills/README.md

 # SkewbSkills
 Practice and learn skewb algs, first layer and more!

-This file intends to show you how to use SkewbSkills.
+This description intends to show you how to use SkewbSkills.
+SkewbSkills is free to use for all skewbers out there!

+# What's new?
+You can now download and use the first version of SkewbSkills!
+Browse through the source code or simply run the executable and have fun!
+More info on how to install your own copy of SkewbSkills down below.

 # Installation
 Take the zip-files, containing the .exe, some pictures and .txt files.
 Do not move the .txt-files out of the directory, they contain the scrambles.
 Using my pictures is not necessary, but they are included for design purposes.

+To open the program, extract the zip-folder and open "MainWindow.exe", either by using the executable itself, by defining a shortcut (which is pretty nice if you want to put the program on your desktop or the taskbar), or by running the MainWindow.py-code (for those of you that have a python interpreter set up).

 # Usage
 ## Starting Window